erikpukinskis/narrative/README.md

     npm install narrative
     node node_modules/narrative/test.js

+Note that the editor isn't working yet, which means you don't get B. We're working on it.
+That's kind of the most important feature, and everything that has been done so far has been in service of getting a simple editor built in an idiomatic (narrative-y) way.
+Progress is [here](https://github.com/erikpukinskis/nrtv-editor) and various prototypes and sketches are [here](https://github.com/erikpukinskis/prototype-narrative-editor).

 ### Why

 I am tired of having to keep giant repositories full of side-effects in my head.
 I want to feel like parts of my codebases are solidifying into high quality stable code, and being serious about boundaries forces me to make that happen.